rusefi/rusefi_documentation/Triggers/Trigger.md

 test #2: float input channels 11 and 12, tell me what you read on W211 and W212

-### Troubleshooting synchronization rusEfi console
+### Troubleshooting synchronization rusEFI console

-Type `enable trigger_details` in rusEfi console to enable verbose synchronization logging.
+Type `enable trigger_details` in rusEFI console to enable verbose synchronization logging.
 Post from 'Messages" output on the forum.

-"print sync details to console" in TS enables the same output but the output still goes only to rusEfi console.
+"print sync details to console" in TS enables the same output but the output still goes only to rusEFI console.

 ### Troubleshooting with TunenStudio